-Figure 1 illustrates our enzymatic DNA synthesis & rolling-circle amplification (EDS-RCA) workflow, which is completely mediated by enzymes.
+Fig. 1 illustrates our Enzymatic DNA Synthesis & Rolling-Circle Amplification (EDS-RCA) workflow, which is completely mediated by enzymes.
 The HA gene from H1N1 swine flu was selected as a model antigen to demonstrate DNA creation and scale-up by EDS-RCA.
-Starting from the HA amino acid sequence deposited as GenBank ACP41935.1 (representing May and June serotypes of 2009 California influenza), the DNA coding sequence was in silico optimized (using proprietary DNA Script algorithms for TdT-based enzymatic DNA synthesis) to create an EDS-optimized text file.
+Starting from the HA amino acid sequence deposited as GenBank ACP41935.1 (representing May and June serotypes of 2009 California influenza), the DNA coding sequence was in silico optimized (using proprietary DNA Script algorithms for TdT-based Enzymatic DNA Synthesis) to create an EDS-optimized text file.
 Before printing this sequence and launching full EDS-RCA production, we investigated if different HA codon usages might influence immunogenicity.
-To test this hypothesis, we chemically synthesized both the native HA gene sequence and the EDS-optimized text file sequence and cloned these into expression plasmid (pCAGG-MCS-WPRE) under CAGG promoter control.
+To test this hypothesis, we chemically-synthesized both the native HA gene sequence and the EDS-optimized text file sequence and cloned these into expression vector (pCAGG-MCS-WPRE) under CAGG promoter control.
 These HA plasmids were then compared in a pilot mouse study using biolistic gene gun (GG) delivery to administer each DNA vaccine into the epidermis.
 Antibody responses induced by these plasmids were compared to a control vector encoding the traditional mouse codon-optimized HA (under different CMV promoter control).
-The corresponding results provided in Supplementary Fig. S1 demonstrate that each of the tested HA codon usages (and corresponding promoter contexts) induced comparable antibody responses after prime and boost immunization of the plasmid vaccine.
+Results provided in Supplemental Fig. S1 demonstrate that each of the tested HA codon usages (and corresponding promoter contexts) induced comparable antibody responses after prime and boost immunization of plasmid vaccine.
 These HA constructs also elicited similar neutralizing antibody responses as measured by hemagglutination inhibition assay (HAI titer, Fig. S1).
 Taken together, these results demonstrated that the EDS-optimized text file sequence (GenBank PV750927) was suitable for further vaccine development.

-We next performed digital-to-physical DNA production by loading the EDS-optimized text file onto a commercial SYNTAX machine to enzymatically print and then purify oligonucleotides into 96-well plates.
-The total run time was ~16 h and produced 142 oligos (one per well) with a final yield of 300 pmol per well.
-Sequencing these oligonucleotides revealed a mean average error rate per position of ~0.219% (or approximately 1 error every 456 bases, see Fig. 2A and Supplementary Fig. S3), including deletions and insertions that are more likely to disrupt protein translation than substitutions (i.e., functional rescue via codon wobble).
+We next performed digital-to-physical DNA production by loading the EDS-optimized text file onto a commercial SYNTAX machine to enzymatically print and then purify oligonucleotides into a 96-well plate.
+The total run time was ~16 hrs and produced 142 oligos (one per well) with a final yield of 300 pmol per well.
+Sequencing these oligonucleotides revealed a mean average error rate per position of ~0.219% (or approximately 1 error every 456 bases, Fig. 2a and Supplemental Fig. S3), including deletions and insertions that are more likely to disrupt protein translation than substitutions (i.e. functional rescue via codon wobble).
 Importantly, this average oligo error rate (driven in part by deletion rates around 0.1% per base) is within the range reported for standard phosphoramidite-based DNA synthesis^{19,20}.
 To reduce the impact of EDS-based error, we implemented various steps during downstream gene assembly, in a manner analogous to error correction practices for chemically synthesized oligos21.

 SYNTAX-printed oligos were pooled and ligated to generate double-stranded blocks of DNA of up to 500 bp in length and 8 blocks were built to cover the entire HA gene.
-These blocks were subsequently pooled for assembly and amplification of the full HA gene through a "Step 2" assembly PCR (see Fig. 1, middle panel).
-Sequencing the input blocks and output full-length HA genes revealed that the mean average error rate per position decreased substantially (Fig. 2A).
-Enzymatic ligation alone (to create blocks) accounted for much of this error reduction (i.e., from ~0.22% on oligos to ~0.11% for blocks, Fig. 2A and Supplementary Fig. S3).
-Much of this error reduction is explained by complement-based positive selection that is inherent to ligase activity (i.e., how well sticky ends actually base-pair and ligate, versus mismatches that reduce this likelihood)^{22,23}.
+These blocks were subsequently pooled to assemble and amplify the full HA gene through a "Step 2" assembly PCR (see Fig. 1, middle panel).
+Sequencing the input blocks and output full-length HA gene revealed that the mean average error rate per position decreased substantially (Fig. 2a).
+Enzymatic ligation alone (to create blocks) accounted for much of this error reduction (i.e. from ~0.22% on oligos to ~0.11% for blocks, Fig. 2a and Supplemental Fig. S3).
+Much of this error reduction is explained by complement-based positive selection that is inherent to ligase activity (i.e. how well sticky ends actually base-pair and ligate, versus mismatches that reduce this likelihood)^{22,23}.